-OCBC opens lower on Q2 profit miss: where next in 2020?
+OCBC opens lower on Q2 profit miss: what's the latest forecast?

 Oversea-Chinese Banking Corp’s (OCBC) shares dipped 1.1% within minutes of Friday’s market, after the group’s Q2 net profit and dividends fell 40% and 36%.

 OCBC share price: What’s the latest?